Sleep disorders in the elderly

 Call for an appointment with your health care provider if a lack of sleep or too much sleep is interfering with daily living.

-Avoiding as many causes of sleep disruption as possible and getting regular exercise may help control sleep problems.
+Getting regular exercise and avoiding as many causes of sleep disruption as possible and adequate exposure to natural light may help control sleep problems.

 Juergens TM, Barczi SR. Sleep.
 In: Duthie EH, Katz PR, Malone ML, eds.
 Practice of Geriatrics.
 4th ed.
-Philadelphia, Pa: Saunders Elsevier;2007:chap 22.
+Philadelphia, PA: Elsevier Saunders; 2007:chap 22.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.